Your adventure starts here!

 Seven Stones Plaza

-The seven Southern Pauite tribes of the southwest, known as Nuwuvi, consider the Spring Mountains to be the place of creation and tribal members continue to visit and honor this sacered place.
+The seven Southern Pauite tribes of the southwest, known as Nuwuvi, consider the Spring Mountains to be the place of creation and tribal members continue to visit and honor this sacred place.
 The plaza celebrates this heritage and invites visitors to open their senses and truly experience the land.
+Learn more from a representative of the Southern Paiute tribe on the creation and meaning of the plaza here: Seven Stones Plaza Video

 Programs for all ages are offered year-round.
 Check the Calendar and join us!